Knowing how to clean a water jug is one of the most important skills a prepper can have.

 You can’t survive without water, so you need to store it any way you can.
 That means having clean containers.

 In this article, I’ll teach you how to easily clean any water jug or bottle in under 3 minutes without using a brush or harsh chemicals like bleach.

-Many decades ago, and evil agreement was made by the manufacturers of water bottles and the distributors of bottle brushes and cleaning agents to only sell containers that were super hard to clean.
+Many decades ago, the manufacturers of water bottles made a pact with the devil to only produce bottles that were super hard to clean.

 Not even my wife, blessed by the gods with the tiny hands of a pickpocket, can get her hand inside.

 When it comes to jugs, most bottle brushes won't fit.
-Even if it does, its usually too short and flimsy to scrub the bottom.
+Even if it does, its usually too short and flimsy to scrub the bottom effectively.